 Though we remember Sean Connery’s Rolex Submariner in the four Bond films, in most of Connery’s Bond films he also occasionally wears with his suits or black tie a gold dress watch.
 This watch has a white or champagne dial and a black leather strap.
 It may not be as iconic as the Rolex Submariner, but it goes much better with the dressier clothing.
 Though Connery occasionally commits the faux pas of wearing his Rolex diving watch with his suits, he only wears his Rolex once with black tie, with the white dinner jacket in Goldfinger‘s opening scene.
 However, Bond has an excuse in this case: he had just been diving!

-Sean Connery’s dress watch is visible in Dr. No, From Russia with Love, Goldfinger, You Only Live Twice and Diamonds Are Forever.
+Sean Connery wears a dress watch in Dr. No, From Russia with Love, Goldfinger, You Only Live Twice and Diamonds Are Forever.
 While the watch looks the same in screen in all five films, it may not be the same watch in every film.
 The make and model of the watch has never been positively identified.
 Dell Deaton of James Bond Watches believes that he has identified this watch as a Gruen Precision 510, with a sub-seconds dial and Arabic numerals at 3, 6, 9 and 12, but there are no photos available that can confirm this.

-Connery’s watch was likely his own watch, based on it appearing in the photos with Brigitte Bardot as well as in a few photos taken surrounding the Bond films when he is not in costume.
-It was not likely intended to be a watch with any meaning to the James Bond character, but nevertheless because he wears it so frequently in the Bond films it is a de facto Bond watch.
-He wears it whenever Cubby Broccoli’s Rolex was not available to replace it or not necessary for the scene.
-It is frequently hidden under Connery’s wrist, judging by how often it pops out in stills taken on the sets.
+Connery’s dress watches were likely his own watch, based on them appearing in the photos taken throughout the 1960s when he is not in costume.
+The dress watches were not likely intended to have any meaning to the James Bond character, but nevertheless because he wears them so frequently in the Bond films they are de facto Bond watches.
+He wears them whenever Cubby Broccoli’s Rolex was not available to replace it or not necessary for the scene.
+They are frequently hidden under Connery’s wrist, judging by how often they pop out in stills taken on the sets.

 After Sean Connery left the role, James Bond doesn’t again wear a dress watch until Roger Moore wears a two-tone Seiko undercover as James St. John Smythe in A View to a Kill.
 More recently, Daniel Craig’s Omega Seamaster Aqua Terra in some scenes of Skyfall is a sports watch, but its simple style means it can work with a suit in a pinch.
 It’s an elegant sports watch but a little clunky as a dress watch.